rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 RudderStack supports all the major API calls across all iOS devices via the SDK.
 These include the `track`, `identify`, and `screen` calls.

-## Opt-out
+## Enabling/Disabling User Tracking via the optOut API (GDPR Support)

-You can provide the ability to user (for example, EU user) to opt-out from tracking any activity using `optOut` API.
-The API takes `YES` or `NO` as `Boolean` to disable or enable tracking activities.
+RudderStack gives the users (e.g., an EU user) the ability to opt out of tracking any user activity by leveraging its `optOut` API.

+The `optOut` API takes `YES` or `NO` as a Boolean value to enable or disable tracking user activities.
 This flag persists across device reboots.

+An example of how you can use the `optOut` API is shown below:

 {% tabs %}
 {% tab title="Objective-C" %}